Esoterical/voron_canbus/mainboard_flashing/README.md

 make flash FLASH_DEVICE=0483:df11
 ```

-where the FLASH_DEVICE ID is the address of the USB device you noted down from the `dfu-util -l` command.
+where the FLASH_DEVICE ID is the address of the USB device you noted down from the `sudo dfu-util -l` command.

 ## Klipper is now installed